 Recently registered and subsequently cancelled

 We're unable to comment because the firm's final payment is not yet due.
-You should check again at the beginning of next month to see if the firm's clearance status has changed.
+You should check again at the beginning of the next month to see if the firm's clearance status has changed.

 Active and not reported